Have you ever pondered if there is any practical difference between free and paid business advice?

 The Bottom Line

-Anyone can have an opinion, but only a true business expert can give you valuable advice to help your business survive, grow and thrive.
-And they can’t give it away for nothing, if they are running their own business.
+Anyone can have an opinion, but only a true business expert can give you valuable advice to help your business grow sustainably and become more valuable.
+And they shouldn’t give it away for nothing, if they are running their own business.